DennisJensen95/household-power/README.md

 ![example workflow](https://github.com/DennisJensen95/household-power/actions/workflows/build.yml/badge.svg)
 ![Code coverage](https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/DennisJensen95/2b7862c80c14d562c8659e1283543190/raw/household-power-coverage.json)

 Power consumption prices are crazy.
-Therefore, be more knowledgable for you consumation Calculate the price of your power usage if you are paying by the hour vs the fixed price you might give.
+Therefore, I made this tool to identify if you would be better off using a variable price arrangement paying hour by hour prices for your energy.
+It is hard to figure out, when looking at Energy vendors apps if it is financilly a benefit to have a variable paying arrangement.

+This tool calculates what you would pay if you had a variable arrangement vs fixed price.
+You must provide a period of interest, a fixed price and transport cost of the energy per kWh in DKK.

 ## Usage